karankumar79250-ai/ESP32-WiFi-Drone/README.md

 | Feels sluggish in Angle Mode | Raise Angle P value |

 **Recommended order:** Tune Rate P first → then Rate D → then Rate I → finally Angle P
+                    ** If any motor run faster than other and starts heating , then make all I value 0.

 ---